dusk-network/dusk-protocol/consensus/basics/staking.md

 The application of penalties is based on the type of misbheavior, or *fault*.
 We currently consider two degree of faults: *minor faults* and *major faults*.
 Minor faults are punished with suspension and soft slashing; in contrast major faults are punished with hard slashing.

 Minor faults are:
-- Missed block: if, in the [Proposal][prop] step, the selected generator fails to broadcast the candidate block; the punishment takes effect when accepting a block that includes a [Failed Attestation][atts] of $NoCandidate$ quorum;
+- Missed block: if, in the [Proposal][prop] step, the selected generator fails to broadcast the candidate block; the punishment takes effect when accepting a block that includes a [Fail Attestation][atts] of $NoCandidate$ quorum;

 Major faults are:
-- Invalid block: if a candidate block is deemed invalid by the [Validation][val] committee, and it's confirmed in the [Ratification][rat] step; the punishment takes effect when accepting a block with a Failed Attestation of $Invalid$ quorum;
+- Invalid block: if a candidate block is deemed invalid by the [Validation][val] committee, and it's confirmed in the [Ratification][rat] step; the punishment takes effect when accepting a block with a Fail Attestation of $Invalid$ quorum;
 - Double voting: if a provisioner publish two conflicting votes for the same candidate block; the punishment takes effect when a proof of the misbehavior, consisting in the two headers and the two signatures, is included in a block;
 - Double block: if a generator broadcasts two different candidates for the same iteration; the punishment takes effect when a proof of the misbehavior, consisting in the two headers and the two signatures, is included in a block.